ivaniskandar/shouko/README.md

 Device Compatibility
 ----------

-This app is mainly tested on the **Xperia 5 II** running **stock Android 11** firmware.
-Some features require specific hardware features to work, but other than that it should work properly on other devices.
+This app features generally works on all devices unless specified otherwise.
+Some feature require specific hardware features to work.

 Download
 ----------